 What are your top UPF sellers?

-You can view our curated UPF capsule here.
+You can view our curated UPF sun protective clothing capsule here.
 This selection includes styles with more coverage - higher necklines, longer sleeves and bottom lengths.
 Our affordable sun protective clothing range is something we are incredibly proud of as a small Australian business.

 To get maximum sun protection we recommend looking for styles that cover more skin.
 We have kept in mind that wearing longer sleeves and higher necklines can tend to make us overheat.
 Therefore, our bamboo products are essential for the warmer months; while achieving a UPF rating of 50+, they are also lightweight and breathable!
 Studies show that bamboo clothing is more breathable than cotton and its moisture wicking properties help keep your body fresh and dry.